DGiulietti/RecycleEffectivenessMA/README.md

 ### Notebooks (as of 02/01/2020)

 Please note that some notebooks or files are just for my reference.
-If a file or folder is not listed below, it's because it's relevant at this stage in my project. **important note**: please do not share the any information found in `data/Residue_Rates`.
+If a file or folder is not listed below, it's because it's not relevant at this stage in my project. **important note**: please do not share the any information found in `data/Residue_Rates`.
 This is not for public consumption.

 * `part1.ipynb` -- initial EDA of municipal recycling and trash tonnage generated per county in MA, along with some initial service information.
 * `census.ipynb` -- importing, trimming and formatting of census data from the ACS in 2019.
 Resulting tables to be used in further clustering analysis.
+* `cleanvoterdata.ipynb` -- short notebook to format and clean voter information per municipality.
+Not super important to understanding this project, so there is little commentary.
+* `indexmatching.ipynb` -- getting census data, voter data, and recycling survey data to match up by index.
+Not super important for understanding the project, so there is little commentary.
+  * output was `data/combined_municipality_characteristics.csv` to be used in part 2
+* `part2.ipynb` (75% complete) -- clustering of municipalities based on primarily census data.
+Several clustering algorithms are explored in addition to feature importance using PCA.
+  * output was `data/cluster_data.csv` to be used in part 4
+* `part3.ipynb` (50% complete) -- setting up the service data for regression and model comparison within separate labels later (in part 4).
+* `part4.ipynb` (25% complete)-- statistical assessment of recycling distributions within clusters as compared to the population. further comparison of trends within regression models of the clusters compared to the population
 * data/..
   * `MA_MSW_Collection_Data` -- includes all the csv's I created from the municipal recycling and trash services survey.
 This includes the tonnages of waste generated.
   * `census_data` -- the csv's I generated from the Census API in the `census.ipynb` notebook
+  * `MA_voting_info` -- voter registration per party per municipality

 ### Data Sources